ecmwf-projects/figbird/docs/index.md

-# Welcome to bluejay's documentation!
+# Welcome to figbird's documentation!

 Statistical plotting templates for climate applications.